tenzir/tenzir/web/docs/use/run/README.md

 ## Spawn a client

 Every command except for `start` is a client command that interacts with a server.
-Run `tenzirctl help` for a list of available commands.
+Run `tenzir-ctl help` for a list of available commands.

 To select a specific Tenzir server to connect to, [configure](../../setup/configure.md) the endpoint, e.g., by providing